 Regional jets

-Air China operates a fleet of 25 Comac ARJ21-700 regional jets.
-The newest of these is B-652N, built in August 2022 as MSN 194.
-This aircraft operates daily flights which are typically under 2 hours in duration.
-Airports the aircraft serves include Hohhot (HET), Tongliao (TGO) and Xilinhot (XIL).
+Air China operates a fleet of 25 COMAC ARJ21-700 regional jets.
+The newest of these is B-658F, built in January 2025 as MSN 10177.
+This aircraft operates daily flights, typically under 2 hours in duration, to airports including Hohhot (HET), Tongliao (TGO) and Xilinhot (XIL).

 Have you flown on any of these aircraft?
 Let us know in the comments.